Down with Love: Plot

 When Barbara encounters Catcher/Zip at a party, which nearly exposes his true identity, he decides to take things to the next level.
 He says that Catcher Block wants to interview him for an exposé on the NASA space program and asks her to be there.
-At his apartment, he sets everything up to record her saying that she loves him.
+At his apartment, he sets everything up to record Barbara saying that she loves him.
 As they are about to have sex, one of his lovers, Gwendolyn, walks in.
-Not knowing who Barbara is, she exposes Catcher's identity, forcing him to confess to Barbara.
+Not knowing who Barbara is, she exposes Catcher's identity, forcing him to confess who he is.

 Barbara then reveals that she is actually Nancy Brown, one of Catcher's many former secretaries, who had fallen in love with him while working at Know.
 She had turned down a date with him, refusing to be another fling.
-She wanted to be different from the other women he knew, and make him fall in love with her.
+Barbara wanted to be different from the other women he knew, and make him fall in love with her.
 Catcher proclaims that he wants to marry her, but Gwendolyn, having overheard Barbara Novak's name, thanks her for what she has done for womankind.

 Barbara realizes that she does not want love or Catcher, as she has become a real "down with love" girl.
 Vikki and Peter's relationship also changes when she insults him for helping Catcher.
 Peter says that he is like any other man, and takes Vikki to Catcher's apartment to have sex with her.

-Days later, Catcher is depressed and has failed to win back Barbara.
-Even his exposé, which he wrote on how falling in love with her made him a better man, is ruined now that Barbara has told her story in her own magazine, Now.
+Days later, Catcher is depressed as he has failed to win back Barbara.
+Even his exposé, which he wrote on how falling in love with her made him a better man, is ruined now that she has told her story in her own magazine, Now.
 Catcher goes to Now on the pretense of a job interview.
 He tells Barbara how much she has changed him and wishes there could be a middle ground for them, somewhere between her confident blonde persona and her original brunette self.

-After he leaves her office, she surprises him on the elevator, showing him a bright-red hair style.
+After Catcher leaves her office, Barbara surprises him on the elevator, showing him a bright-red hair style.
 She has found the middle ground and wants to be with him.
 They elope to Las Vegas, inspiring Vikki and Peter to also get married.
 Barbara and Catcher's marriage results in a new book aimed at ending the battle of the sexes.